 1 clinic is listed in Lavington, NSW on OTWaitlist.

-Which Lavington clinics are taking new patients?
+Which Lavington clinics are taking new clients?

 How fresh is this Lavington availability data?